Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 K-Cups

-While I love the flavor of freshly ground coffee, I have come to rely on K-cups in this stage of life.
+While I love the flavor of freshly ground coffee, I often rely on K-cups in this stage of life.

 If you prefer ground coffee, though (and saving money), reusable K-cups are the way to go.